-We work across Barts Health to diagnose and treat diseases relating to the blood.
-Our laboratories provide routine and specialised blood tests and our experts provide advice to GPs and doctors in many different hospitals in north London and Essex.
+We work across Barts Health to diagnose and treat people with diseases relating to the blood.

 We help diagnose and treat blood cancers such as leukaemia, lymphoma and myeloma, in conjunction with the Barts Cancer Centre based at St Bartholomew’s.
 Our blood transfusion department is the largest in the UK.
 We are a comprehensive care centre for haemophilia, sickle cell anaemia, thalassaemia, paediatric haematology and a regional referral centre for immune thrombocytopenia, inherited bone marrow failure and complex thrombosis.